YbiG-blog/TheMangoJellyProjectYash/README.md

 # Functions And Errors:-

-<h3>Functions<h3>
+*********  Functions
-1. Find - used to fetch all model data from the database.
+1. Find - used to fetch all model data from the database.<br>
-2. findById - finds and returns one document that matches the given selection criteria(only valid for _id).
+2. findById - finds and returns one document that matches the given selection criteria(only valid for _id).<br>
-3. findByIdAndDelete - finds and delete that docment(valid for only _id).
+3. findByIdAndDelete - finds and delete that docment(valid for only _id).<br>
-4. findByIdAndUpdate - finds and updates one document that matches the given selection criteria(only valid for _id).
+4. findByIdAndUpdate - finds and updates one document that matches the given selection criteria(only valid for _id).<br>
-5. FindOne -  finds and returns one document that matches the given selection criteria.
+5. FindOne -  finds and returns one document that matches the given selection criteria.<br>

-<h3>Erros<h3>
+*********  Erros
-1. If data is not found then return a 404 error.
+1. If data is not found then return a 404 error.<br>
-2. Bad request (400 error code) - For syntax error, invalid request message framing, or deceptive request routing).
+2. Bad request (400 error code) - For syntax error, invalid request message framing, or deceptive request routing).<br>
-3. For internal server - return 501 error.
+3. For internal server - return 501 error.<br>
-4. If new data is created then send data with the 201 error code.
+4. If new data is created then send data with the 201 error code.<br>
-5. If we fetched the data then send data response with a 200 error code.
+5. If we fetched the data then send data response with a 200 error code.<br>

 # For testing use:-
 npm install